decentraland/old-documentation/_posts/development-guide/2018-02-24-network-connections.md

 These kinds of security measures are especially valuable when there may be an incentive for a player to abuse the system, to farm tokens or points in a game.

 To send a signed request, all you need to do is use the `signedFetch()` function, in exactly the same way as you would use the `fetch()` function.
-All the same parameters are valid.

 ```ts
 executeTask(async () => {